libliflin/gOOQ/README.md

 For nulls, go has a [comma ok](https://golang.org/doc/effective_go.html#maps) idiom, which is why each field access will need to be a method.

+Go does not have constructors, so need to use factory methods.

 For schema APIs, methods will be collected into interfaces.

 Since go doesn't have generics, a schema specific version of the query dsl will be need to be created.